 Leaving the credit report alone is one of the essential tips for home buyers waiting for loan approval.
 It is recommendable not to touch your credit report in any way.
 This includes allowing anyone to run credit on your behalf.
 Such requests may not settle well with lenders as they pry up more questions and risks.

-When looking to get pre-approved for a mortgage, you should avoid any credit card purchases, however minor.
+When looking to get pre-approved for a mortgage, you should avoid any credit card purchases, however, everyday transactions should be ok.
 Do not put any item on layaway or purchase anything using the credit card.
 Not even a dryer or dishwasher.
 Instead, use cash or ask a friend to lend you their card.

 Closing a mortgage